-Our permit practice tests in learning mode have 25 random questions based on the handbook and real MN DMV tests.
-After each question, you have access to instant feedback with brief explanations.
+These permit practice tests have 25 random questions based on the handbook and real MN DMV tests.
+After each question, you get instant feedback with brief explanations.
 Your final score will show you if you are ready or not.

-The passing score in Minnesota is 80 percent, which means you should be able to answer at least 20 questions correctly.
-It is a good idea to aim a little higher on a practice test.
-Take enough tests to make sure you can reach a score of 92 percent with ease.
+The passing score in Minnesota is 80 percent, which means you should answer at least 20 practice questions correctly.
+But you probably want a score of at least 92-96 percent while practicing.

-If you have never had a driver’s license in any state or country, you must pass a knowledge test and a vision test, apply for an instruction permit, and pass a road test.
+If you’ve never had a driver’s license in any state or country, you must pass a knowledge test and a vision test, apply for an instruction permit, and pass a road test.

-If you let your Minnesota driver’s license expire you must take the knowledge test again.
-If your license has been expired for more than one year you must pass both the knowledge test and the road test again.
+If you have a Minnesota driver’s license and let it expire, you must take the knowledge test again.
+Should you let your license expire for more than one year you must pass both the knowledge test and the road test again.

-Michigan also requires you to retake the written knowledge test after your driver’s license.
+Michigan also requires you to retake the written knowledge test after the state revoked your driver’s license.
 A revocation means that your privilege is withdrawn and you must apply for a new license.

-You must also take the Minnesota knowledge test and pass the vision test when moving to Minnesota from another state, certain U.S. territories, or Canada.
+You must also take the Minnesota knowledge test and pass the vision test when moving to Minnesota from another state, U.S. territories, or Canada.
 Unlike many other states, the test is not waived even if you hold a license from another state.

 The same is true when you move to Minnesota from a country other than the United States or Canada.
 In addition, you must also pass the road test.

 The official test from Minnesota Department of Public Safety has multiple choice and true or false questions that check your knowledge and understanding of Minnesota traffic laws and road signs.

 The test is usually offered on a computer, but may also be offered on paper.
 On a computer, the test is available in English or one of several other languages.
 If you wish, you can use audio assistance.
 Ask for headphones which allow you to hear the questions as you read them.

 If you fail the test, you must wait until the next day before taking a new test.
 You can only take one knowledge test per day.
 If you fail two consecutive knowledge tests, you will be charged an additional fee to take a third test and any subsequent test.

-How Many Questions are on the Minnesota DMV Exam?
+How Many Questions are on the Minnesota DVS Exam?

 The written test has 40 questions.
-You must obtain a score of 80 percent to pass.
-This means that you can have no more than 8 incorrect answers.
+You must get a score of 80 percent to pass.
+This means you must correctly answer 32 test questions and can only miss 8 questions.